 On 3 December 1993, the Akeno Giant Air Shower Array (AGASA) recorded a cosmic ray with an energy of 2x1020 eV.
 This was a particularly well-measured event because the cosmic rays fell completely inside the detector array and arrived from a nearly vertical direction.
 This was the highest energy cosmic ray observed at AGASA and greatly exceeded that of any known source.

-Due to concerns linked to rising costs, the US government votes to cancel the Superconducting Super Collider (SSC) project in Waxahachie, Texas.
-The SSC – a circular accelerator with an 87-kilometre circumference designed to smash particles at 40 TeV centre-of-mass energy – would have been far more powerful than CERN's LHC.
-The LHC is now the sole candidate for a new high energy hadron collider.
+Due to concerns linked to rising costs, the US government votes to cancel the Superconducting Super Collider project.
+The LHC becomes the sole candidate for a new high-energy hadron collider.

 The Czech Republic joins